 Look around.
 You probably know this already—the value of education is everywhere.
 With a degree, one exciting value is the potential for greater wealth.
 In fact, according to the BLS, bachelor’s degree-holders make $1,187 per week, compared to $666 per week for those with just a high school diploma.
 That’s the difference between making about $56,976 per year with a bachelor’s degree and $31,968 with a high school degree! [i] If that difference sounds appealing to you, you might consider trying to further your education.

 Some college graduates don’t stop there, instead they further their education, at many ages, even if they're going back to schol at 30..
 While some industries mandate continuing education, like many medical professionals, business professionals in other industries realize the value of furthering their education without being told to do so.
 As the ever-changing business world evolves, this indirectly encourages employees to be life-long learners.
 Continuing training, including webinars, conferences, white papers, etc. could strengthen an employee’s skillset.
 So you may be wondering, how can you further your education...What Are My Degree Options?

 What Are My Degree Options: How to Further Your Education

 Why Choose an Associate’s Degree?

 Another option for continuing education?
-Earning an additional degree—but not the degree you might first think of.
+Earning an additional degree—but not the degree you might first think of to further your education.
 Many students are choosing to pursue community college associate degrees after attaining their bachelor’s degrees, and according to the National Center for Education Statistics (NCES), 1,715,900 students earned their bachelor’s degree from 2011-2012. [ii] A college graduate could decide to earn their associate’s degree for many reasons—especially in today’s economy.

 One reason: the graduate’s major might not have been substantial enough to find a job with a degree in a specific subject area, like philosophy for example.
 During the 2011-2012 academic year, NCES reports that 1,017,500 associate’s degrees were awarded—and about two-thirds were in three broad fields of study: liberal arts and sciences, general studies, and humanities; health professions and related programs; and business, management, marketing, and support services. [iii]